-Carbon-14 dating, known also as radiocarbon dating, is a method for determining the age of an object containing organic material by using the properties of radionuclide carbon-14.
+Carbon-14 dating, also known as radiocarbon dating, is a method for determining the age of an object containing organic material by using the properties of radionuclide carbon-14.
 Radioactive carbon-14 has a half-life of 5730 years and undergoes β− decay, where the neutron is converted into a proton, an electron, and an electron antineutrino:

 The resulting carbon-14 combines with atmospheric oxygen to form radioactive carbon dioxide, which is incorporated into plants by photosynthesis.
-Consequently, all biological systems as plants, animals and humans contain a certain level of radioactive carbon-14.
-As long as the biological system is alive the level is constant due to constant intake of all isotopes of carbon.
-When the biological system dies, it stops exchanging carbon with its environment, and from that point onwards the amount of carbon-14 it contains begins to decrease as the carbon-14 undergoes radioactive decay.
+Consequently, all biological systems such as plants, animals, and humans contain a certain level of radioactive carbon-14.
+As long as the biological system is alive, the level is constant due to the constant intake of all isotopes of carbon.
+When the biological system dies, it stops exchanging carbon with its environment, and from that point onwards, the amount of carbon-14 it contains begins to decrease as the carbon-14 undergoes radioactive decay.
 On the other hand, the amount of stable carbon-12 remains unchanged.
 As a result, the relative concentration of these two isotopes in any organism changes after its death.
 The method enables datings to be made up to about 20,000 years ago with an accuracy of about ±100 years.